 You see them huddled in clusters in freeway underpasses and sleeping on park benches or sidewalks.
 They stand in food lines of churches and food banks, eagerly awaiting that week’s pantry pull.

-According to the Department of Housing and Urban Development, there are over 564,000 transient people living in America.
+According to the Department of Housing and Urban Development, there are over 550,000 homeless people living in America.

 And as someone who has volunteered with organizations that feed the homeless – such as Food Not Bombs and the West L.A.
-Burrito Project – I oftentimes wonder what happens to them after a night chatting it up and serving them food.
+Burrito Project – I often wonder what happens to them after a night of chatting it up and serving them food.

 The homeless situation here in Los Angeles is pretty severe.
 There are about 47,000 homeless people, and the population has spiked 11 percent in the last year.